 Therefore, the first reason for banning pictures is to align completely with the evidence.
 No amount of owls, cows, mice, games, or other distractions can replace effective and explicit instructions in the mechanisms supporting orthographic mapping.
 A more detailed explanation of this concept is available in the pedagogy section.

 The second reason for banning pictures is to respect learners.
-For that reason, the ban goes further: all gamification tactics, flashy interfaces, and similar strategies are excluded as well.
-Pictures Are For Babies is built on the best research in expert performance and optimal learning.
-Instead of hacking motivation through superficial means, it fosters the conditions under which deliberate practice thrives.
+Pictures Are For Babies treats them as capable, curious learners that do not need to be entertained or distracted to master a valuable skill.
+For that reason, the ban goes even further: all games, gamification tactics, flashy interfaces, and similar strategies are excluded as well.
+They have no place in a program that is built on the best research on expert performance and optimal learning, which has shown these strategies produce negligible or even negative effects.
+Instead of hacking motivation through superficial means, Pictures Are For Babies fosters the conditions under which deliberate practice thrives.
+More information on how this is achieved is available in the pedagogy section.

 None of this is to say that the goal is to push students to their limits or to strip all joy from reading.
 Rather, literacy is treated as a skill with intrinsic value that is worth focused, gentle effort.
 Pictures Are For Babies aims to be to literacy instruction what Mister Rogers' Neighborhood was to children's television: a place where children are never underestimated and treated as capable, curious learners.

-The third reason for banning pictures and childish distractions is to make the program suitable for adult learners.
-Pictures Are For Babies goes far beyond typical literacy programs.
+The third reason for banning pictures and distractions intended for young children is to make the program suitable for adult learners.
+Pictures Are For Babies goes far beyond typical literacy programs, taking learners all the way to reading and writing at college level and beyond.
 It is designed to support all adults who are struggling with literacy or who want to master it at the highest levels.
 To meet this goal, the program must be appropriate for all ages.
 Given the lack of research support for pictures in orthographic mapping, and for gamification in optimal learning, the decision to remove them follows naturally.